oyvholm/utils/README.md

 #### git-ignore

 Ignore files in Git.
-Automatically update `.gitignore` at the top of the repository (default) or add the file, directory or symlink to a local `.gitignore` in the current directory.
+Automatically update `.gitignore` in the local directory (default) or add the file, directory or symlink to the `.gitignore` at the top of the repository.
 Directories will have a slash automatically added, and if the file/directory/symlink already exists in Git, it will be removed from the repository without touching the actual file.